pivotal/docs-tap/getting-started/generate-first-app.hbs.md

   registry in the form of `SERVER-NAME/REPO-NAME`.
 The `SERVER-NAME/REPO-NAME` must match what was specified for `registry` as part of the installation values for `ootb_supply_chain_basic`.
-See the Full Profile section on [Installing   Tanzu Application Platform package and profiles](../install.hbs.md#full-profile).
+See the Full Profile section on [Installing   Tanzu Application Platform package and../install-online/install.hbs.md profiles](../install.hbs.md#full-profile).

       ![Screenshot of the Tanzu Java Web App accelerator form in Tanzu